KenKundert/inform/doc/user.rst

     ...     e.report()
     myprog error: swallows, 2: syntax error.

-This example uses :meth:`inform.Error.get_culprit()` to access the existing culprit or culprits of the exception.
+This example uses :meth:`Error.get_culprit()` to access the existing culprit or culprits of the exception.
 Regardless of how many there are, they are always returned as a culprit.
 It also accepts a culprit as an argument, which is returned along with and before the culprit from the exception.

-Also available is :meth:`inform.Error.get_codicil()`, which behaves similarly except with codicils rather than culprits and the argument is added after the codicil from the exception rather than before.
+Also available is :meth:`Error.get_codicil()`, which behaves similarly except with codicils rather than culprits and the argument is added after the codicil from the exception rather than before.

 Subclassing Error
 """""""""""""""""

-When creating subclasses of :class:`inform.Error` you can add a template to the subclass as a way of specifying the error message or messages that are to be used for that exception.
+When creating subclasses of :class:`Error` you can add a template to the subclass as a way of specifying the error message or messages that are to be used for that exception.
 For example: